lovnishverma/crop-predict/README.md

 CropSense takes 11 soil parameters as input and recommends the most suitable crop using a **Logistic Regression** model trained on the [Crop dataset](https://raw.githubusercontent.com/lovnishverma/datasets/refs/heads/main/Crop.csv).
 It also returns the **top-3 predictions with confidence percentages**.

-This project was developed as a teaching artifact for the **M.Tech Artificial Intelligence** programme at **NIELIT Ropar**, demonstrating the end-to-end ML workflow: data → model → deployment.
+This project was developed as a teaching artifact for the **IndiaAI Foundations of Artificial Intelligence** programme at **NIELIT Ropar**, demonstrating the end-to-end ML workflow: data → model → deployment.

 ---